svetee/Module-9---Surfs-Up/README.md

 ## Analysis and Challenges

-Comparing the results found in the descriptive statistical analysis for June and December, we see a difference in mean temperature per month, where June is higher.
-June has a higher mean temperature, maximum and minimum temperatures.
-Since the difference in degrees Fahrenheit is only 8 degrees, the type of customer may not change throughout the year.
+The descriptive statistical analysis shows a higher mean temperature for June than for December.
+Reason is that June has maximum and minimum temperatures.
+However, the difference isn't too signigicant and might not impact tyope of customer throughout year.

 ## Results

 - The minimum temperature for the month of June is 64f, and 56F for the month of December.
 - The average temperature for the month of June is 75f, and 71F for the month of December.
 - The maximum temperature for the month of June is 85f, and 83F for the month of December.